douglasdrumond/douglasdrumond.github.io/content/en/about/index.md

 coffee"), it sounds like a name for a coffee shop.
 And I love coffee.
 That's how I got the first domain for this blog and it stayed up for a while.
 Later, I decided to use my own name and changed the domain, but I kept this as historical record.
+Now, it's the name of my own business.
+And my old blog domain is the domain of my business.

 So, time to blog again and here I’ll put all my thoughts related to management and software engineering.